If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 Plus, the bottle looks amazing.
 It’s a beautiful glass design, and very impressive for something that costs around $20.

-Aromatic Star Anise – Best Dior Sauvage Dossier.co Clone
+Aromatic Star Anise – Best Dior Sauvage Dossier.co Alternative

-Dossier is not shy about taking “inspiration” from designer colognes, so this is another clone in the conventional sense.
+Dossier is not shy about taking “inspiration” from designer colognes, so this scent smells very similar.

 Aromatic Star Anise straddles the sweet and spicy line that makes Dior Sauvage so special and offers a refined and sophisticated representation of modern masculinity for about $30.